hyosung11/Launch-School/Courses/journal.md

 10:32 I've studied up to this point and I understand factory functions much better.
 I'm not sure that I'm ready to take the exam again tomorrow.
 I still feel low energy.

 11:50 Studying constructors/prototypes again and understanding it better and better.

+13:08 Reviewed through all the object creation patterns and understand it better.
+I'm getting ready to go to the gym now.